Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 **Step 4 - Mineplan**

 A CSV can be built using the forecast Mineplan data, using the properties previously described.
+This layer should be saved as a JSON file for later use.
+This will save time, rather than repeating the import process for a CSV.

 The **Populate Mineplan** function is run, with no adjustments in the filler densities.

 **Step 5 - 3D Visualization**